-Carpool Subsidy Option The employer would offer one primary benefit and two secondary benefits focused on carpooling: Carpool Subsidy (\$3/day that employee carpools) Preferred parking for carpools Plus one additional Secondary Measure of the employer's choice.
-Bicycle Option The employer would offer one primary benefit and two secondary benefits focused on bicycling (in addition to actively participating in 511.org Employer Program: Bicycle Subsidy (\$20/month) Secure, on-site bicycle parking Plus at least one additional Secondary Measure of the employer's choice.
-Carpool Promotion Option The employer would offer four (4) secondary benefits focused on carpooling (in addition to actively participating in 511.org Employer Program: □ Preferred parking for carpools □ Participation in an emergency/guaranteed ride home program Plus 2 additional Secondary Measures of the employer's choice
+Carpool Subsidy Option Bicycle Option

+The employer would offer one primary benefit and two secondary benefits focused on carpooling: The employer would offer one primary benefit and two secondary benefits focused on bicycling

+, ,

+Carpool Subsidy (\$3/day that employee carpools) Bicycle Subsidy (\$20/month)

+Preferred parking for carpools Secure, on-site bicycle parking

+Plus one additional Secondary Measure of the Plus at least one additional Secondary Measure of the

+employer's choice. employer's choice.

+Carpool Promotion Option

+The employer would offer four (4) secondary benefits

+focused on carpooling

+Preferred parking for carpools

+Participation in an emergency/guaranteed ride home

+program

+Plus 2 additional Secondary Measures of the employer's

+choice.